nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 2. Download the latest version of `StonksXD.jar` from [here](https://github.com/AY2122S1-CS2113T-T12-3/tp/releases).
 3. Copy the file to the folder you want to use as the home folder for your `Stonks XD`.
-4. Open the Command-Line interface (CLI) and navigate to the directory where you saved the `.jar` file and run `java -jar tp.java` in the command line. `Stonks XD` will start up.
+4. Open the Command-Line interface (CLI) and navigate to the directory where you saved the `.jar` file and run `java -jar StonksXD.jar` in the command line. `Stonks XD` will start up.
 5. In `Stonks XD`, type the command in the CLI and press `Enter` on your keyboard to execute it.
 (Tip: type `help` to show all available commands and their format.)
 6. Use the format `add_ex d/DESCRIPTION a/AMOUNT c/CATEGORY` to add expense entries to `Stonks XD`.